 2. Active participants with an outstanding plan loan are allowed a grace period of one year during which they may suspend any loan repayments that otherwise would have been owed through December 31, 2020.

-The provisions of the CARES Act are effective through December 31, 2020.
+The provisions of the CARES Act, as applicable to the UCRSP plans, were effective through December 31, 2020.

 Management's Discussion and Analysis (Unaudited)